JonyEpsilon/gorilla-repl/README.md

 # Gorilla REPL

 Gorilla is a rich REPL for Clojure in the notebook style.
-If you're interested you should take a look at it's [website](http://gorilla-repl.org).
+If you're interested you should take a look at its [website](http://gorilla-repl.org).

 ## Contributing